 a) processing purposes;

-d) if possible, the planned period during which personal data will be stored, or, if this is not possible, the criteria for determining this period;
+d) if possible, the planned period of storage of personal data or otherwise — the criteria for determining this period;

 4.2 The right to rectification

-4.3 The right to erasure
+4.3 The right to erasure / right to be forgotten

-c) The interested person objects to the processing, and there are no priority legal grounds for processing, or the data subject submits an application in accordance with Article 21, paragraph.
-2 of the GDPR.
+c) the data subject objects to processing in accordance with Article 21, Chapter 1 of the DS-GVO (General Data Protection Regulation), and there are no more valid legal grounds for processing, or the data subject objects to processing in accordance with Article 21, Chapter 2 of the DS-GVO.

-d) Personal data has been processed illegally.
+d) personal data has been processed illegally

 4.4 The right to restrict processing

-(2) If processing has been restricted in accordance with paragraph 1, these personal data, with the exception of their storage, may be stored only with the consent of the data subject or for the presentation, fulfillment or protection of legal claims or for the protection of the rights of another natural or legal person or for reasons of important public interests of the Union or the Member State.
+(2) If the processing of personal data is restricted in accordance with Chapter 1, then these personal data, regardless of their preservation, can be processed only with the consent of the data subject or for compliance, implementation or protection of legal claims, or to protect the rights of another natural or legal person, or for reasons related to important public interests Union or EU Member State.

 4.5 The right to data portability

-4.6 The right to object
+4.6 The right to object to processing:

-4.7 The right to withdraw consent
+4.7 The right to withdraw consent to data processing: